The Fountain (1934 film)

 The Fountain is a 1934 American romance film starring Ann Harding.
 It was directed by John Cromwell and distributed by RKO Pictures.
+It is based on the 1932 novel of the same title by Charles Morgan.

 The film is preserved in the Library of Congress collection.

 Plot

 "A romantic drama concerning an exiled Englishwoman living in Holland during the First World War, who has to tell her wounded German husband that she has fallen in love with an interned British flyer (and childhood friend)."